karetkaz/Cmpl/extras/Reference/Language.md

 * Arrays are more than just typed pointers.
 	* Fixed-size arrays: `int fixed[30];` (size is known by the compiler)
 	* Dynamic-size arrays: `int dynamic[] = fixed;` (size is known at run-time)
-	* Unknown-size arrays: `int memcmp(byte a[*], byte b[*], int size);` (size is known by developers)
+	* Unknown-size arrays: `int memcmp(byte a[*], byte b[*], int size);` (size is known by the developer)
 	* Associative arrays: `double constants[string] = {"pi": 3.1415, ...};`

+* Enumerations are enumerations:
 	* Enumeration values are named constants of a given base-type (number, object, function, ...).
-	* Enumeration variables can be assigned only with values from the enumeration.
 	* Enumeration values used in expressions are treated as values of the base-type.
-	* Enumeration values are allocated in the read only region, so they can not mutate.
+	* Enumeration type variables can be assigned only with values from the enumeration.
-	* Enumeration type can be used also as an array (iterated and indexed with ordinal or name).
+	* Enumeration type can be iterated and indexed with ordinal or name.

 * Expressions and types can be aliased with the `inline` keyword.
 	* aliasing a type: `inline double = float64;`